igniter-labs/ti-ext-importexport/README.md

 ## Features

-- Export Menu Items into a CSV file.
+- Export data into a CSV file.
-- Import Menu Items in CSV format into TastyIgniter.
+- Import data in CSV format into TastyIgniter.

 ## Documentation